What you (yes, YOU) can do

 OK, now we're ready to really dive in.

 Step 2: Take This Week's Action

-This week's urgent action: Join the Senate Showdown!
+This week's urgent action: Make The Senate See Pink.

 Step 3: A bunch of other simple actions you can take

 Click the links below to jump directly to a description of each action in the document.